La Cañada Flintridge, California: Emergency services

 The Los Angeles County Sheriff's Department (LASD) provides law enforcement services to La Cañada Flintridge under contract and operates the Crescenta Valley Station in La Crescenta.

 The Los Angeles County Fire Department (LACoFD) operates fire stations 19 and 82 in the city.
+Also an additional one at JPL NASA.
 Fire stations 11 and 12 in Altadena, and station 63 in La Crescenta-Montrose also serve the city regularly.
 Emergency transportation is done by Care Ambulance Service.
 Annual landscaping inspections and "stringent fire-safe building codes" were put in place to mitigate the risk of wildfires, like the 2009 Station Fire.